 The Aerospace Engineering department orientation, as well as, other orientation programs by the International Center, College of Engineering and Rackham Graduate school are before the start of the fall term, in late August.

-College of Engineering and Aerospace Engineering tours are temporarily on hold until further notice due to COVID-19.
-In the future, please contact our office using the facility tour form below to schedule a one-hour tour of our facilities during the academic year.
+Please contact our office using the facility tour form below to schedule a one-hour tour of our facilities during the academic year.
 One-on-one and group tours are conducted by experienced technicians and/or trained aerospace student assistants.
 Tours may include our highly modern 100,000 square-foot complex, classrooms, teaching laboratories, research laboratories and wind tunnel facility.